National Shipbuilding Strategy: Work packages

 Rising project costs have impacted every program within the strategy with the budget for the Arctic Offshore Patrol Ships having increased by more than $1.6 billion, that of the River-class destroyers by more than $50 billion, the Joint Support Ships by $1.5 billion, the Polar icebreaker by $6.5 billion (in part due to the expansion of this acquisition from one to two ships), the Offshore Oceanographic Science Vessel by more than $1 billion, and the Offshore Fisheries Science Vessels by more than $400 million.

+Combat Package

+The Combat Package awarded to Irving Shipbuilding, originally circa $30 billion and subsequently increased to over $80 billion, consists of 21 combatant vessels (warships) for the RCN and two non-combatant vessels for the CCG.